BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 In what sense is it bad?
 How do we even know it is a lowpass filter at all?
 The answers to these and related questions will become apparent when we find the [frequency response](def-frequency-response) of this filter.

-Our goal is to use a test singal that consists of only one frequency and then reformulate $y[n]$ such that we arrive at
+Our goal is to use a test signal that consists of only one frequency and then reformulate $y[n]$ such that we arrive at

 \begin{equation*}
 y[n] = H(e^{i \omega T}) \cdot x[n],